activist-org/activist/README.md

 Also check the [`-next release-`](https://github.com/activist-org/activist/labels/-next%20release-) and [`-priority-`](https://github.com/activist-org/activist/labels/-priority-) labels in the [issues](https://github.com/activist-org/activist/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first-time contributors.
 For those new to coding or our tech stack, we've collected [links to helpful documentation pages](CONTRIBUTING.md#learning-the-tech) in the [contribution guidelines](CONTRIBUTING.md).

-We would be happy to discuss granting you further rights as a contributor after your first pull requests, with a maintainer role then being possible after continued interest in the project. activist seeks to be an inclusive, diverse, and supportive organization.
+We would be happy to discuss granting you further rights as a contributor after your first pull requests, with a maintainer role then being possible after continued interest in the project. activist seeks to be an inclusive, diverse and supportive organization.
 We'd love to have you on the team!

 <a id="how-you-can-help"></a>